-In the aftermath of the GDPR’s implementation on May 25th, a few major news sites have blocked access to EU visitors – presumably in an effort to shield themselves from culpability until they’ve ensured their own GDPR compliance.
-Globally-minded news readers in the EU feel left out in the cold, but there’s a way to avoid this nuisance until everything is sorted out and the sites are unblocked.
+In the aftermath of the GDPR’s implementation in 2018, a few major news sites blocked access to EU visitors – presumably in an effort to shield themselves from culpability until they’d ensured their own GDPR compliance.
+Any sudden change in internet law is likely to have a similar effect, but there’s a way in which you can circumvent restrictions.

-Finally, quite a few websites may not have the resources to fully comply with the GDPR.
+It’s also worth noting that some websites may not have the resources to fully comply with the GDPR.
 The GDPR differentiates between sites and businesses of different sizes by applying different requirements, but for a small website, even those lower demands may be difficult to comply with.
-If your website was barely scraping by, and you now suddenly have to have much of it redone to ensure that you can fully protect your users’ data, you’d much rather block users who could expose you to GDPR liability.